-first three roles revolve around the use of joint expeditionary forces to achieve decisive effect on, and from, the sea.
-Maritime Force Projection is further divided into two sub-categories: Maritime Strike and Littoral Manoeuvre.
-As the name suggests, Maritime Strike revolves around the use of sea- based capabilities to strike targets at sea and ashore.
-Littoral Manoeuvre involves the use of the littoral as an operational manoeuvre space from which a sea-based joint amphibious force can threaten, or apply and sustain, force ashore.9 It reflects an apparently new approach to amphibious operations whereby new technology is linked to modern concepts of manoeuvre warfare to enhance the potential of sea-based forces to achieve decisive effects ashore.

-In many respects Littoral Manoeuvre represents a British adaptation of existing US Marine Corps concepts such as Operational Maneuver from the Sea and, more recently, Expeditionary Maneuver Warfare.10 This is particularly notable at the tactical level in the emphasis placed on sea basing, operations 'over-the-horizon' and in ship-to-objective manoeuvre.
+Security; and, Networked C4ISR.
+The first three roles revolve around the use of joint expeditionary forces to achieve decisive effect on, and from, the sea.
+Maritime Force based capabilities to strike targets at sea and ashore.
+Littoral Manoeuvre involves the use of the littoral as an operational manoeuvre space from which a sea-based joint amphibious force can threaten, or apply and sustain, force ashore.
+It reflects an apparently new approach to amphibious operations whereby new technology is linked to modern concepts of manoeuvre warfare to enhance the potential of sea based forces to achieve decisive effects ashore.
+In many respects Littoral Manoeuvre represents a British adaptation of existing US Marine Corps concepts such as Operational Maneuver from the Sea and, more recently, Expeditionary Maneuver Warfare.
+This is particularly notable at the tactical level in the emphasis placed on sea basing, operations 'over-the-horizon' and in ship-to-objective manoeuvre.